Maggie Philbin

-Margaret Elizabeth Philbin OBE (born 23 June 1955) is an English radio and television presenter whose credits include Tomorrow's World, Multi-Coloured Swap Shop and latterly Bang Goes the Theory.
+Margaret Elizabeth Philbin (born 23 June 1955) is a British radio and television presenter whose credits include Tomorrow's World, Multi-Coloured Swap Shop and latterly Bang Goes the Theory.

 Early life

 As a child, she became interested in science through wanting to become a veterinary surgeon.
 She grew up in Leicester and went to a girls' Roman Catholic grammar school, Evington Hall Convent School in Evington.

 In the sixth-form she studied English, History, French and German, although she says she was also good at Maths and Physics, but not Chemistry.

 Career

 After studying English and Drama at the University of Manchester, Philbin responded to an advertisement in The Stage and was offered the job of co-presenter on Multi-Coloured Swap Shop.

-During her time on Swap Shop, with Noel Edmonds and others, she formed the one-hit wonder band Brown Sauce and had a No. 15 hit with "I Wanna Be A Winner" in 1981.
+During her time on Swap Shop, with Noel Edmonds and others, she formed the one-hit wonder band Brown Sauce and had a No. 15 hit with "I Wanna Be a Winner" in 1981.